thirdweb-dev/typescript-sdk/docs/sdk.bundledropmodule.getallclaimeraddresses.md

 Pulls the list of all addresses that have claimed a particular token

-- This can be very slow for large numbers of nft holders
+- This can be very slow for large numbers of token holders

 <b>Signature:</b>